Visirt/node-red-contrib-broadlink-control/README.md

 ## Examples

 There are example flows to provide some additional functions / templates to use.
-You can get the exmple flows from the Node Red hamburger menu (top right corner), choose Import -> Examples -> broadlink-control and pick your example.
+You can get the example flows from the Node-RED hamburger menu (top right corner), choose Import -> Examples -> broadlink-control and pick your example.

 ### Example 1: Add new button to the RM node database